-It was our last day in China, so I was feeling a bit emotional because, despite the exceptionally hot weather, I knew that it would be a long time before I would come back here again.
-I had enjoyed so much Chinese culture, their unique landscape and the plenty of funny stories we had experienced so far there with my little Felipe.
+It was our final day in China, and I found myself feeling somewhat emotional.
+Despite the exceptionally hot weather, the realisation hit me that it would be a long time before I returned.
+I had truly embraced and enjoyed the rich tapestry of Chinese culture, the unique landscapes, and the myriad of amusing stories my little Felipe and I had experienced during our time here

-Since our morning suddenly got freed you due to this itinerary change.
-I decided to full up with an energetic breakfast at the lovely roof-amazing-view restaurant at Aroma Tea House hotel, before going on an enjoyable stroll around the area, which luckily for us was by the shores of the beautiful Rhonshang lake scenic area, also called “four lakes and two rivers”.
+With our morning unexpectedly freed due to the change in itinerary, I opted to start the day with an energetic breakfast at the charming rooftop restaurant of Aroma Tea House Hotel.
+Following this delightful meal, I embarked on an enjoyable stroll around the area, which, fortunately for us, was located along the picturesque shores of the stunning Rhonshang Lake Scenic Area, also known as the “Four Lakes and Two Rivers”.

-This morning walk also turned out to be a charming experience of witnessing the local culture, beautiful scenery.
+The entire area encompasses Rong Lake, Shan Lake, Gui Lake, and Mulons Lake, as well as the Li and Taohua rivers.
+This morning walk also turned out to be a charming experience, offering glimpses of the local culture and beautiful scenery.

-As we walked along the shore on an uninterrupted picturesque view from Rong Lake and Shan Lake, I could not stop feeling a sense of peace and delight while observing the locals during their morning routines of dances, singing and practice of Thai-chi.
+As we strolled along the shore, enjoying an uninterrupted and picturesque view of Rong Lake and Shan Lake, I couldn’t help but feel a profound sense of peace and delight.
+Observing the locals engaged in their morning routines of dances, singing, and practising Tai Chi added an extra layer of cultural richness to the experience.

-After midday, we left for Guilin West Rail station.
-The train journey time is 3 hr and 20 minutes-ish.
+After midday, we departed for Guilin West Rail Station.
+The train journey took approximately 3 hours and 20 minutes.

-The trains are super modern and have fountains in between carriages with cold and hot water, which made easy for me to make some noddle’s on-board for our lunch.
-(I had beforehand bought our food and snack since unfortunate I found that crew and staff around China speak very little English so I would not know how to ask for a vegan or egg-free meal).
+The trains are exceptionally modern, equipped with fountains between carriages providing both cold and hot water.
+This convenience made it easy for me to prepare some noodles on board for our lunch.
+Having bought our food and snacks beforehand proved crucial, as I discovered that the crew and staff in China speak very little English, making it challenging to request a vegan or egg-free meal.

-We sat down and relax for the whole journey, before arriving happily and on time at Kowloon Hong Kong Train Station where our next adventures were waiting for us.
+We sat down, relaxed for the entire journey, and arrived happily and on time at Kowloon Hong Kong Train Station, where our next adventures awaited us.

 “The right train of thought can take you to a better station in life”